jvaneaton2/mygitassignment1/QUIZ.md

 2. Explain how git enables tracking code. git enables tracking code by keeping a log of changes made to a project
-3. Explain how git enables sharing code.
+3. Explain how git enables sharing code. git enables sharing code by using repositories that are easily transferable